Douglas, Provider Man

 Brock, Professional Cuddler

 All day wouldn’t be too long.
-I am telling you—this kid’s love language is off the charts ‘touch.’
+Seriously—this kid’s love language is off the charts ‘touch.’
 When he’s sick it comes in a slow, mellow plea.
 “Can we please cuddle?”
 Other times it hits him like a surprise.
 “Agh!
 I need a hug!”
-Either way I make it my goal to never say no.
+Either way, I make it my goal to never say no.

 He’s pretty chill, a tad introverted in public, plays flag football and in love with cheese and spicy chips.